caltechlibrary/cold/presentations/presentation1.md

 - Deno with TypeScript shares many advantages of my Go based projects
 - Developing with Deno provides the fluidity of interpreted languages
-- TypeScript to JavaScript story faciliates code reuse on server and in browser
+- TypeScript to JavaScript story facilitates code reuse on server and in browser
 - Deno avoids most of the problems I've had with NodeJS projects
 - SQLite3 removes the need to run a database management system
 - A common microservice JSON API is nice for knowledge reuse